-Simple though the twin-tube model may be, it illustrates how , through adjustment of its three parameters 1, 1, and $\frac{S_1}{S_2}$ that are inspired by the vocal tract, its formants cover the same wide range as the formants of human talkers do for the different vowels of their inventory.
+Simple though the twin-tube model may be, it illustrates how, through adjustment of its three parameters $1_1$ , $1_2$ and $\frac{S_1}{S_2}$ that are

 For the covering of this range the talking bird is in a less favourable position.
 Because its larynx does not contain the suitable vibrating parts it cannot use this lung-protecting device for driving its vocal tract: for this purpose it resorts to its syrinx, a sort of whistle located at the spot where the trachea bifurcates to produce the bronchi.
 In the parrot the lowest ring of the trachea has acquired two oblong lateral apertures, each of which has been covered by a membrane.
 Three pairs of muscles control the action of the syrinx of the parrot.
 The vibrating membranes rhythmically change the cross-area of the trachea in that way modulating the breath stream.